 Social Engineering

 Social Engineering is a technique used by threat actors to trick employees into divulging sensitive information or granting access to their network.
 A Red Team can simulate a social engineering attack to assess the effectiveness of the organization’s security controls.
 The Red Team can create a fake persona and try to gain access to the organization’s network by tricking employees into providing sensitive information.
-The Red Team can then provide training to employees who fell for the social engineering attack and improve the organization’s security controls to prevent future attacks.
+The Red Team can then provide training to employees who fall victim to social engineering attacks and improve the organization’s security controls to prevent future attacks.

 Network Attacks